learning-zone/angular-basics/README.md

 #### Q. ***What is Interpolation?***

 Interpolation is a special syntax that Angular converts into property binding.
-It’s a convenient alternative to property binding.
+It is a convenient alternative to property binding.
 It is represented by double curly braces(`{{ }}`).
 The text between the braces is often the name of a component property.
 Angular replaces that name with the string value of the corresponding component property.

 ```html
 <h3>